 • How much do Greek and Latin online summer classes cost at Catholic University?

-$550/credit hour in summer 2024 (plus any applicable university fees), a special discounted tuition rate that applies to the following courses (elementary, intermediate, and advanced levels):
+$570/credit hour in summer 2025 (plus any applicable university fees).
+This is a special discounted tuition rate that applies to the following courses (elementary, intermediate, and advanced levels):

 GR 509, GR 516, GR 517, GR 492/592